svenbolte/wp-doodlez/readme.txt

 == Changelog ==
+=== 9.1.1.6 ===
+During a Wordpress session Quiz results will be counted.
+Nothing will be stored - it is a GDPR compliant counter.

 === 9.1.1.5 ===
 Option to provide 4 answers added.
 The results are shown shuffled with radio control to select one